gsoft-inc/wl-web-configs/packages/eslint-plugin/README.md

 TODO

+## Advanced Usage

+If the default configuration doesn’t fit your needs, you can view the advanced usage documentation [here](./ADVANCED_USAGE.md).

 ## License

 Copyright © 2023, GSoft inc. This code is licensed under the Apache License, Version 2.0.
 You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.